Toyota Belta: Thailand

 Audio systems in all second generation Vios trim levels are equipped with ASL (Auto-Speed Sound Levelizer), which detects and compensates for changes in external noise levels, adjusting volume and tone controls automatically based on the car's speed.

 In 2008, some of J and E trims features were downgraded.
 The J trim now comes with 14-inch steel wheels without hubcaps, the rear fog lights and driver's seat back pockets were also deleted.
 For the E trim, the driver's seat back pocket was also deleted, along with the deletion of dual SRS airbag option and turn signals on wing mirrors.

 In March 2009, a limited edition called GT Street Version was introduced.
 The new model was based on the J trim with additional all-around body kits, trunk spoiler, 15-inch alloy wheels from XP90 Yaris, automatic transmission, exhaust pipe with stainless steel cover, body stickers, leather-wrapped steering wheel, sport seat and red-black dual tone interior.
 It was only available for 1,000 units.

 In 2010 facelift, the J trim received immobilizer system, new steering wheel design for trims above J and the introduction of ES trim based on the E trim but equipped with dual airbags and automatic only.
 TRD Sportivo model was later released as the successor of GT Street edition.
 Still based on the J trim, it was limited to 3,000 units.
 Another 4,200 units of TRD Sportivo model was released in October 2011, the new version received new 15-inch alloy wheels.

-Final changes was released in late 2012 with the standard dual SRS airbag and blacked headlights reflector for every trims.
-The steering wheel for E trim was reverted back to original model.
+Final changes were released in late 2012 with the standard dual SRS airbag and blacked headlights reflector for every trims.
+The steering wheel for E trim was reverted to the original model.
 The third version of the TRD Sportivo model was released again in September, for another 4,100 units, with upgraded body kits, new alloy wheels design, and new orange interior accent.